Spatial Mode Encoding for Quantum Key Distribution: From Hundreds to Thousands of Modes: Introduction

 Entanglement between two or more particles is one of the most profound concepts in quantum theory, forming the cornerstone of both foundational investigations and emerging quantum technologies~\cite{Entanglement}.
 On a conceptual level, entanglement challenges our classical understanding of nature, raising fundamental questions about the nature of reality and the principle of locality.
 From a technological perspective, entanglement serves as the primary resource, enabling capabilities beyond those of classical systems, including quantum computing~\cite{AghaeeRad2025,TensorionQC}, advanced sensing techniques~\cite{Pirandola2018,coldatomsensing,CVquantumsensing}, quantum teleportation~\cite{Sun2016,Bouwmeester1997}, and secure communication protocols~\cite{BENNETT20147,Li2025}.

 Of the aforementioned technologies, quantum communications, in particular quantum key distribution (QKD), is primed to be one of the first quantum technologies to reach maturity and be implemented in wide-scale deployments ~\cite{Stanley_2022}.
-By generating a private key that is known to be secure, QKD allows individuals to communicate with absolute certainty of privacy , provided that the observed error rate in the quantum communication channel remains below a known threshold.
-There are two main types of QKD protocols: prepare-and-measure ~\cite{SISODIA2023100184} and entanglement-based~\cite{EntanglespaceQKD}.
+By generating a private key that is known to be secure, QKD allows individuals to communicate with absolute certainty of privacy, provided that the observed error rate in the quantum communication channel remains below a known threshold.
+While the field of quantum cryptography is broad, especially in recent years with different types of protocols being invented, two of the most mature QKD protocols schemes are prepare-and-measure based ~\cite{SISODIA2023100184} and entanglement ~\cite{EntanglespaceQKD}.
 In the former, one party Alice prepares random quantum states using a quantum random number generator and sends them to Bob.
 Entanglement-based protocols have both parties receive correlated photons from a shared entangled source.
 This process offers intrinsic randomness through the generation of entangled photons, most often through spontaneous parametric down-conversion (SPDC), a random process where the output photon pair can be entangled in multiple degrees of freedom~\cite{SPDC1}.
 With entanglement-based QKD it is possible to place the photon source at a trusted third party in between Alice and Bob allowing doubling the distance over which keys can be exchanged~\cite{DoubleDQKD,DIQKD}.

 QKD, when implemented in high dimensions, can allow for higher information density per photon, as well as an increased error tolerance~\cite{HDQKD,HDQKDErr,dlevelQKD}, but this is often limited by experimental challenges in the efficient generation and detection of high-dimensional modes.
-Although high-dimensional QKD research has received growing attention~\cite{Sit17,bouchard2018experimental,Scarfe2025}, practical systems still favor $2$-dimensional qubit-based protocols using time or polarization modes due to their simplicity~\cite{Dynes:12,Liao2017}.
+Although high-dimensional QKD research has received growing attention~\cite{Sit17,bouchard2018experimental,Scarfe2025,zhong2015photon,Lib2025,Bhat2025}, practical systems still favor $2$-dimensional qubit-based protocols using time or polarization modes due to their simplicity~\cite{Dynes:12,Liao2017}.